-From the survival policy of government on the environment, 'one can' arrive at the following goals as posted by NERDC (1992):
+From the survival policy of government on the environment, one can arrive at the following goals as posited by NERDC (1992):

-- (a) To enable young people to participate in decision making related to environmental issues. - (b) To enable learners to develop operational understanding of some of the basic concepts and processes relating to environment issues, e.g., pollution, grazing, deforestation and interaction between population and their environment, the use of resources and environmental conservation. - (c) To develop the ability to enquire into problem situations associated! with the environment (this is done by defining the problem, into account social and cultural factors of the people, and suggesting solution).
+- (a) To enable young people to participate in decision making related to environmental issues. - (b) To enable learners to develop operational understanding of some of the basic concepts and processes relating to environment issues, e.g. pollution, grazing, deforestation and interaction between population and their environment, the use of resources and environmental conservation. - (c) To develop the ability to enquire into problem situations associated with the environment (this is done by defining the problem, taking into - (d) account social and cultural factors of the people, and suggesting solution).